RicardoKers/Text-LCD-for-AVR/README.md

 ### LCD_init()
 Initializes the display.

+## An example
-## An example program that uses the TextLCD.h library on an ATmega8 microcontroller is shown below.
+An example program that uses the TextLCD.h library on an ATmega8 microcontroller is shown below.

 ```
 #include <avr/io.h>